Neosoulink/shadow-css/README.md

 # WorkShadow

-### Une bibliotheque css
+## 🤔 What's it ?

-I made it on a whim, it's just a little css library that served me for a bit times...
+I made it on a whim, it's just a little css library that served me for a few times...